 He continues to serve as Educational Director of Nephrology at St. Michael’s Hospital.
 He is the Medical Director of the Diabetes Comprehensive Care Program, in addition to the Chief Medical Officer, Transplant of Trillium Gift of Life.
 He currently Chairs the Canadian Society of Transplantation Kidney Working group.
 He was actively involved with the Kidney Foundation of Canada in both the provincial and national levels.
 His research interests are in the areas of chronic allograft nephropathy, cardiovascular issues, and renal function in transplantation and transplant ethics.
 He has over 80 peer-reviewed publications.

-Please note: Dr. Zaltzman is not taking any summer students in 2018.
+Please note: Dr. Zaltzman is not taking any summer students.